agentic-layer/agent-runtime-operator/README.md

 The Agent Runtime Operator is a Kubernetes operator that provides a unified, framework-agnostic way to deploy and manage agentic workloads on Kubernetes.
 It uses Custom Resource Definitions (CRDs) to abstract away framework-specific configurations, simplifying the management of components like wiring of agents with a observability stack or model routers.

-The operator is built with the [Operator SDK](https://sdk.operatorframework.io/) framework.
+The operator is built with the [Operator SDK](https://sdk.operatorframework.io/docs/) framework.
+Make sure to be familiar with the Operator SDK concepts when working with this project.

 ## Getting Started